-Streaming Tuesday: Football section tournaments begin | Strib Varsity
+Streaming Saturday: Football postseason continues with section semifinals | Strib Varsity

 Quarterfinals: Tuesday

-No. 5 Bloomington Kennedy at No. 4 Minneapolis Washburn, 6 p.m.
-Tuesday: Watch the game live here
+No. 4 Minneapolis Washburn 55, No. 5 Bloomington Kennedy 20: Watch the replay here

 Semifinals: Saturday